Removing Reflections from RAW Photos

 \subsection{Base model}

-The base model is illustrated in \cref{fig:base_model}.
-A multi-scale feature backbone projects $m$ into a linear, high dimensional space and computes semantic features (labeled {\em P-Net}).
-The multi-resolution semantic features are fused (labeled {\em F-Net}) with a feature pyramid network (FPN) at the input resolution.
-We use EfficientNet as the backbone~\cite{effnet} at $256^2$ pixels and fuse features with a BiFPN pyramid~\cite{effdet, timm}.
+The base model is in \cref{fig:base_model} due to space limits.
+A multi-scale backbone projects $m$ into a high dimensional space and computes semantic features (labeled {\em P-Net}).
+These features are fused (labeled {\em F-Net}) with a feature pyramid network (FPN) at the input resolution.
+The backbone is EfficientNet~\cite{effnet} at $256^2$ pixels, and fusion uses a BiFPN pyramid~\cite{effdet, timm}.

 The context image $c$, is processed identically to $m$.
-Its lowest resolution FPN features are used to predict affines that progressively modify the FPN features of $m$ using conv-mod-deconv operations ala StyleGAN~\cite{karras2020}.
+Its low-resolution FPN features are used to predict affines that modify the FPN features of $m$ using conv-mod-deconv operations ala StyleGAN~\cite{karras2020}.
 Modulation is per-channel because $c$ does not share identical content with $m$.
-Conceptually, modulation gives the model additional capacity to identify $r$ in its features.
-A finishing module further identifies and renders $t, r$ (it is the head in~\cite{zhang2018}).
+Conceptually, modulation gives the model additional capacity to identify $r$ within the features of $m$.
+A finishing module further identifies and renders $t, r$ (it's the head in~\cite{zhang2018}).
 We predict $(t, r)$ independently, rather than enforcing $t + r = m$, to decouple failures.
 Training uses the losses of~\cite{zhang2018} with improvements to the adversary and gradient terms.
 Crucially, training is end-to-end from random weights.
 See \cref{sec:supp:base_model}.